qiyangduan/standard-models-1/telco/churn_prediction.md

 Telecom Italy used MiningMart to solve the churn problem([paper](http://www-ai.cs.uni-dortmund.de/PublicPublicationFiles/richeldi_perrucci_2002b.pdf)[slides](http://www-ai.cs.uni-dortmund.de/MMWEB/downloads/presentations/OneDaySeminar/pdf/MMartSeminarFeb03_TILAB.pdf).
 The paper provided very detailed information how to create a mining model.

 John Hadden et al try to run "[Churn Prediction using Complaints Data](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.193.4005&rep=rep1&type=pdf)".
+The paper is here:
-Hadden, John, et al. "Churn prediction using complaints data."
+* Hadden, John, et al. "Churn prediction using complaints data."
 Proceedings Of World Academy Of Science, Engineering and Technology.
 2006.

-Cash Conceded
+In this paper, John Hadden et al used many attributes from customer interaction, instead of traditional usage history:
-2. No. of Complaints
+* No. of Complaints
-3. No. of appointments made for repair
+* No. of appointments made for repair
-4. Type of customer
+* Type of customer
-5. No. of missed appointments
+* No. of missed appointments
-6. No. of appointments made to a customer
+* No. of appointments made to a customer
-7. If an order has been placed
+* If an order has been placed
-8.

 ## Different Solutions
 ### Simple Prediction over BSS Customer Profiles